swedenconnect/technical-framework/ELN-0606 - Entity Categories for the Swedish eID Framework.md

 user agent to the same physical location as the authentication device, and in practice makes the attacks described above impossible.

-Therefore, this profile defines the `http://id.swedenconnect.se/general-ec/1.0/secure-authenticator-binding` entity category.
-It may be declared in a Service Provider's metadata as an indicator for Identity Providers vulnerable of the attacks described above that they SHOULD use a secure authenticator binding if this feature is supported by the Identuty Provider.
+This profile defines the `http://id.swedenconnect.se/general-ec/1.0/secure-authenticator-binding` entity category to be declared by Service Providers in order to add a requirement on Identity Providers vulnerable of the attacks described above that they SHOULD use a secure authenticator binding (if this feature is supported by the Identity Provider).

 <a name="references"></a>